marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-controlling-fortran-dialect.rst

 The following options control the details of the Fortran dialect accepted by the compiler:

-.. index:: ffree-form

-.. index:: ffixed-form

-.. index:: options, Fortran dialect

-.. index:: file format, free

-.. index:: file format, fixed
+.. index:: ffree-form, ffixed-form, options, Fortran dialect, file format, free, file format, fixed

 .. option:: -ffree-form, -ffixed-form